aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-➢ Don’t be afraid to look up!
-Perhaps the creature lairs in a permanent dwelling above the water: an everpresent waterspout that supports a floating palace, high above the waves, or a cloud city that wanders to and fro over an ocean.
+- Don’t be afraid to look up!
+Perhaps the creature lairs in a permanent dwelling above the water: an everpresent waterspout that supports a floating palace, high above the waves, or a cloud city that wanders to and fr- over an ocean.